 There’s also a 95hp 1.0-litre model, but it’s only worth considering if you rarely venture out of town, but it feels more sluggish than the 115hp version and only comes with a five-speed gearbox instead of the more powerful model’s six-speed unit.
 As a result, it’s a bit noisier at speed and doesn’t feel quite as nippy.

 If you do spend lots of time on the motorway, the 1.6-litre diesel engine is your best bet.
-It’ll happily cruise along at 70mph and SEAT claims the 95hp model will return as much as 71mpg.
+It takes a while to get up to speed, but it’ll cruise fairly happily at 70mph and SEAT claims the 95hp model will return as much as 71mpg.
 Although, a figure closer to 60mpg is much more achievable in the real world.

 You can get a dual-clutch automatic gearbox instead of the standard manual, but only in 115hp petrol and 95hp diesel models where it’ll set you back from £1,080.
 It helps take the sting out of stop-start traffic but it’s slightly jerky at slow speed, such as when you’re parking.